| Leg Strength |

 aspects of Mass Extinctions:

-An Old Explanation For Apparent Periodicity of Mass Extinctions.)
+Mass Extinction, an Old Explanation An Old Explanation for Apparent Periodicity of Mass Extinctions.)

 Most artists' renditions show dinosaur skin as shades of gray or green, and most show it as relatively smooth.
 Most scientists have concluded that the skin must have been thick and tough, similar to that of modern elephants.
 The logic supporting this is that these huge, slow creatures seem to have had absolutely no defensive capability against predators.
 The great size suggests a substantial lifetime and relatively slow movement.
 Logic suggests that very thick, tough, elephant-like hide was the only possible answer to avoiding having predators tear out big chunks of its flanks.
 The important point being made here is that much of these appearance considerations are sheer speculation.
 There is absolutely no way of proving that they weren't pink with yellow polka dots!
 (I am NOT presenting a polka dot theory here!!)